elifehacker/SafetyCulture/README.md

 # SafetyCulture

+## Demo 1
+Standalone python script.
+I created a separate process to send data in message_bus.json to be received in the main process.

-This task was done by reading the content of message_bus.json line by line to simulate the incoming stream of data.
+It was done by reading the content of message_bus.json line by line to simulate the incoming stream of data.
 With every line, the following command prompt is returned.

 Option 1 prints the latest message of every user.
 Every message is also appended with a timestamp.